FLwolfy/Tetris-Terminal-Game/README.md

 ## About the Game

 Tetris Terminal Game is a FINAL PROJ for DKU INFOSCI-102.
-This adds on some [Advanced Features](#advanced-features) based on the original game.
+This adds on some [_advanced features_](#advanced-features) based on the original game.

 ## How to Play